JeremieLitzler/vueschool-course/course-vueuse-for-everyone.md

 ### Device sensors with `useBattery`, `useOnline`, `useNetwork` and `useGeolocation`

 Those could be very useful, espacially the `useOnline` or `useNetwork` to notify the end-user that the network is unavailable.

+### `usePageLeave` and `useConfirmDialog`

+`usePageLeave` is great to use when someone is leaving the windows and that you want to retain him with an offering.

+Usually, you show a modal.
+But be careful not to fall for the basic example that is not accessible.
+Using the native `dialog` element, you will make it accessible more easily.

+But using Vue 3 and VueUse, how do you do it?
+See [this commit](https://github.com/JeremieLitzler/vueschool-course/commit/1f372e3056c746e5e58c865bf3740d459537a521#diff-dbbd8914be1f046ee8c0e831315b143634b53e464275239b00773ab9b12c2fb0).